kweku461/Notes-/notes-frontend/README.md

 npm install

-Start the backend
-cd notes-backend
-npm install
-npm run dev or npm start

-Start the frontend
-cd notes-frontend
-npm install
-npm start
-This will automatically open your web browser.
+How to run the app
+Naviagte to the backend folder(notes-backend) start the backend with this command 'npm start'

+And open the web app on http://localhost:4000

 Notes